 The routes to Machu Picchu

-The most famous Inca path through the Andes is known simply as ‘the Inca Trail’, the royal route to Machu Picchu.
+All of our group tours in Peru include a visit to the legendary lost city of Machu Picchu.
+The most famous Inca path through the Andes is known simply as the Inca Trail, the Royal Route to Machu Picchu.
 The spectacular 44 kilometre trail crosses three stunning high passes and weaves between many ancient archaeological sites, culminating at the famous Lost City of the Incas.
 An alternative route up to Machu Picchu is through the picturesque Lares Valley which is nestled in the Andes and has all the natural beauty of the Inca Trail but without the crowds.
 For a less physically demanding trip to Machu Picchu, travel the scenic rail journey with incredible views of the Andes.

 Recommended places to visit in Peru